JonathanAra/Data-Python/README.md

 # Data-Python
 Developing console application from a local .csv file

-CSV Reader Script
+# CSV Reader Script
 Introduction
 This Python script reads data from a CSV (Comma-Separated Values) file and prints the content to the console.
 It's designed to work with any standard CSV file.

-Requirements
+# Requirements
 Python 3.x

-Installation
+# Installation
 No additional installation is required.
 Just clone this repository or download the script.

-Usage
+# Usage
 Run the script using Python from your terminal:

-Copy code
 python read_csv.py
-Replace 'datagym.csv' in the script with the path to your CSV file.
+Replace 'read_.csv' in the script with the path to your CSV file.

-CSV File Format
+# CSV File Format
 The script expects a standard CSV file with comma-separated values.
 Example format:

-sql
-Copy code
 Name,Age,City
 Alice,30,New York
 Bob,25,Los Angeles

 Example
 Given a CSV file with the following content:

-sql
-Copy code
 Name,Age,City
 Alice,30,New York
 Bob,25,Los Angeles

 The output will be:

-sql
-Copy code
 Name, Age, City
 Alice, 30, New York
 Bob, 25, Los Angeles

-Contributing
+# Contributing

 Contributions to this project are welcome.
 Please send pull requests or open an issue for discussion.

 License